Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Melee** weapon, one creature
 > **Attack:**  Strength vs AC
 > **Hit:**  1dW + Strength modifier damage, and the target is knocked prone and stunned (save ends).
 > **Miss:**  Your next attack roll with this power suffers a -1 penalty.
-After three misses, this power is no longer reliable.
+After three misses, this power loses the Consistent tag.

 > #### Free Hand
 > *You see a split-second opening to take a passing strike, given a free appendage to do so.*